-- Earn a B.S. in pharmacy studies upon completion of your second year of pharmacy school
+- Earn a B.S. in Pharmacy Studies upon the completion of your second year of pharmacy school, enabling you to pursue dual degrees.

 Early Assurance Program

-Samford offers a select group of incoming freshmen who enter Samford directly from high school an opportunity to participate in the Early Assurance Program.
-After a minimum of two years of pre-pharmacy coursework, students selected for this program have the opportunity to earn a Doctor of Pharmacy (Pharm.D.) degree at Samford, provided they meet the following requirements.
+Samford offers a unique pathway to pharmacy school, inviting a select group of incoming freshmen who enter Samford directly from high school to participate in the Early Assurance Program.
+After a minimum of two years of prepharmacy coursework, students selected for this program are assured admission to our Doctor of Pharmacy program, provided they meet the following requirements.

 - Enroll at Samford as a first time, full-time freshman